Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour

 * Personal expenses such as transfers to/ from the airport (supplement airport transfer cost applies for tours starting from the airport)

-* Personal expenses such traveling insurance, excess baggage fee, communication charges that include, laundry, emails, faxes and phone calls beverages including luxury champagne, luxury spirits, beer, and wines during meals or meals not indicated in the itinerary
+* Personal expenses such as traveling insurance, excess baggage fee, communication charges that include laundry, emails, faxes, and phone calls, beverages including luxury champagne, luxury spirits, beer, and wines during meals or meals not indicated in the itinerary

 Reasons Why You Need to Visit Mwalimu Nyerere Museum Centre (Butiama)